michal-h21/make4ht/README.md

 common\_domfilters

-:    Clean the HTML file using DOM filters.
+:    clean the HTML file using DOM filters.
 It is more powerful than `common_filters`.
 Used DOM filters are `fixinlines`, `idcolons` and `joincharacters`.